myGC PORTAL NEWS DIRECTORY

 Documentation must be submitted to the School Nurse for verification, who will then forward a copy to Nutrition Services.
 Dietary accommodations begin once Nutrition Services receives and processes the request.
 Please note that dietary accommodations that require purchasing specific items may not be immediately available.
 It can take up to four weeks to receive delivery of special order items.

-Goose Creek CISD Nutrition Services has once again teamed up with local organizations to provide free lunches for children 1-18 at six Baytown Parks and two area libraries this summer.
-Lunch service will operate Monday through Friday, from June 4 through August 3.
-The program will be closed the entire week of July 2-6.
+Goose Creek CISD Nutrition Services has teamed up with local organizations to provide free lunches for children 1-18 at six Baytown Parks, the Sterling Library and the Baytown Community Center this summer.

 Ignacio and Giovani Huerta